 MOD BDI/KEN/UGA/RRW/TZA/85A17/2

 5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters).

 Reasons: ITU-R studies show that the sharing between WAIC systems with the existing services is feasible.